Conradyen/Sorting-Shuffle-Visualizer/README.md

 This project implements and vasualize merge sort, quick sort and bubble sort, fisher yates shuffle and spotify shuffle.
 You can access through https://conradyen.github.io/Sorting-Shuffle-Visualizer/.
 Hope you enjoy play around with this project.

-- [Spotify shuffle](https://labs.spotify.com/2014/02/28/how-to-shuffle-songs/) is a shuffle used by spotify to increasing the feeling of randomness not like fisher yates shuffle this algorithm is not really random.
+- [Spotify shuffle](https://labs.spotify.com/2014/02/28/how-to-shuffle-songs/) is a shuffling algorithm used by spotify (kind of but I am not sure, but from there blog post it seems to be true) to increasing the "feeling" of randomness not like fisher yates shuffle this algorithm is not really random.

 ## Available Scripts